May Offensive: Huế

-On 2 May, a Regional Force company reported that PAVN were in the hamlet of Bon Tri, 6 km west of Huế that had been used as a supply station during the Battle of Huế.
+On 2 May, a Regional Force company reported that PAVN were in the hamlet of Bồn Trì 6 km west of Huế that had been used as a supply station during the Battle of Huế.
 Several companies from the 1st Battalion, 505th Infantry Regiment and the Hac Bao Company engaged the PAVN 3rd Battalion, 812th Regiment in a two day battle resulting in 121 PAVN dead for Allied losses of four killed and 18 wounded.